sSumankumari/Machine-Learning/README.md

-Certainly!
-Here's the updated README.md file with additional information about machine learning:

----

 # Machine Learning

 Welcome to the Machine Learning repository!
 This repository contains Jupyter Notebook files related to various machine learning algorithms and techniques.